 - Teacher Editing buttons in the sticky navigation bar and always visible on the screen.

 - Featured Course slideshow, My Courses slider, custom colors, logo, personalized course recommendations using course tags

 Campus may very well be the most customizable theme on this list.
 Sample this official description of the theme:

-True to the words, Campus is customizable from A to Z, and will look like exactly how you want it to.
-There are as much as 9 different screens for setting for crying out loud!
-The header is responsive, and will let you choose a custom background with a logo to reflect your credentials.
+True to the words, Campus is customizable from A to Z and will look exactly how you want it to.
+There are as many as 9 different screens for setting for crying out loud!
+The header is responsive and will let you choose a custom background with a logo to reflect your credentials.

 The rest is as much as you’d expect from any Moodle theme.
 A variety of fonts to choose from, attractive color schemes, social icons, and front-page slideshows to feature premium content.

 Also present are sub-themes for course categories that let you experiment with different looks for different types of courses.
 If you like them extra personalized, you cannot go wrong with Campus.